-Lori Ricigliano is the Associate Director for Information and Access Services in Collins library.
+Lori Ricigliano is the Associate Director for User Services in Collins library.
 She serves as a member of the Library's management team, providing leadership to and participating in policy formulation and decision making processes.
 She is responsible for program development, operations, and personnel of public services, including Access Services, Reference and Information Services, Information Literacy, and Academic Liaison Services.
 She also coordinates assessment and the government depository program.
 As a liaison librarian, she provides support for several departments and participates in reference, information literacy, and collection development.

 Professional Areas of Interest

 - Visual Literacy

 o Baltimore Afro-American, vol. 1, pp. 81-82

 o Black Athena Controversy, vol. 1, pp. 127-129.

 o General Bibliography and Resources, vol. 5, pp.1809-1818,